bikeshaving/crank/website/documents/index.md

 Async generators let you write components that are both stateful and async.
-Crank provides a thoughtful execution model which prevents concurrent runs of component instances, and allows you to race renderings to define declarative fallback states.
+Crank provides a thoughtful execution model which prevents concurrent runs of component instances, and allows you to race renderings to define fallback states.

+TODO: ADD SOME ASYNC GENERATOR COMPONENTS HERE.
 ```jsx live
 import {renderer} from "@b9g/crank/dom";